theophil-kroller/theophil-kroller.github.io/_pages/teaching.md

 An area I am currently developing is my own way of working with critical feedback.
 I want to become better at distinguishing between individual opinions and recurring patterns, and at translating useful criticism into concrete improvements without taking every critical comment personally.
 For me, this is part of developing a more professional feedback culture: feedback should not only confirm what works, but also help identify where learning activities, instructions, materials, or assessment criteria can become clearer.

-[Add later: selected anonymized student feedback, peer feedback, teaching evaluation evidence, feedback from the Gründungsgarage / Startup Garage business model development workshop, and examples of changes made in response to feedback.]
+[Placeholder Space - maybe add the following examples later: selected anonymized student feedback, peer feedback, teaching evaluation evidence, feedback from the Gründungsgarage / Startup Garage business model development workshop, and examples of changes made in response to feedback.]

 ## Evidence of Teaching Development